-El Chaltén is the newest town in Argentina and the National Capital of Trekking.
-The first settlers say that at the beginning it was a “little signs town” because there were signs in which you could read “Registro Civil”, “Delegación Municipal” but there weren’t any buildings.
+El ChaltĂ©n is the newest town in Argentina and the National Capital of Trekking.
+The first settlers say that at the beginning it was a “little signs town” because there were signs in which you could read “Registro Civil”, “DelegaciĂłn Municipal” but there weren’t any buildings.

 From December to March this paradise for adventure lovers attracts thousands of enthusiastic tourists.
-And the town’s capacity is limited, so you must do a previous reservation or consult if you want to make sure you have a place to sleep at.
+And the town’s capacity is limited, so you must make far in advance reservations if you want to ensure you will have a place to sleep at.